Skip to content

 What are the different types of basements?

 • Masonry Wall Basements: In this type of basement, the walls are constructed with masonry block units that feature joints where the masonry units connect to each other, which ensures that it is properly reinforced.
-Walls are waterproofed (not damp proofed) to avoid water seepage.
+Walls are waterproofed (not damp-proofed) to avoid water seepage.
 Construction can stay on track with concrete block basement construction because there is no long-curing time.
 Block walls add cost because the construction requires skilled masonry workers.

 Benefits of a Poured Concrete Basement